kameshsampath/gloo-edge-gitops-quickstart/docs/clean-up.md

 ---
 title: Envrionment Cleanup
-summary: Delete the cloud and other resources.
+summary: Delete the minikube and other resources.
 authors:
   - Kamesh Sampath
 date: 2021-10-02